h-jpj/h-jpj.github.io/_projects/2_project.md

 layout: page
 title: DNS-Server
 description: a project with a background image and giscus comments
-img: assets/img/11.jpg
+img: assets/img/PI-DNS_Logo.jpg
 importance: 4
 category: fun
 giscus_comments: true
 ---

-This project is about repurposing my old Samgsung Galaxy S8.
-Since I'm a student I have limited funds and at the time the Raspberry PI4 and PI5 where a little out of my price range.
-However I still had my old my phone, albiet a little beaten up but still fully functional and stronger than a PI4.
-I loaded LinageOS onto it and installed Termux and set up PI-Hole on it.
-Samgsung didn't make it easy.
-It was alot of effort but after a whole day of working on it and getting it to work I later find out that there is an android version of PI-Hole so I ended up using that instead due to being easier to maintain but at least I know two ways to deal with it now!
+This project focuses on repurposing an old Samsung Galaxy S8 as a DNS server and ad blocker using Pi-Hole.
+As a student with limited funds, I was looking for a budget-friendly alternative to a Raspberry Pi 4 or Raspberry Pi 5.
+I had an old phone, which, though a little worn, was still functional and more powerful than a Pi4, so I decided to make it work as a server.

+I installed LineageOS and Termux on the device, and then set up Pi-Hole for DNS resolution and ad-blocking functionality.
+Originally I was installing Pi-hole with Termux packages however there were big issues with opening ports.
+While it was a bit of a challenge to get it up and running, I ultimately found an official Android version of Pi-Hole, which made installation and maintenance easier.

+The project was a learning experience in both software and hardware.
+The phone now functions as the main DNS server for all my devices, including my partner’s devices, and it handles more traffic than I expected.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">